ToTenMilan/ruby-todo-mvc/README.md

 # 8. As a user I can turn off and turn on app and load previously added tasks.
 # 9. Produced software should be well tested.
 # 10. Automated review/build process is a plus.

-# # Summary

-# It can be open source (just give us a link to a public repo on GitHub/GitLab)